JeffVandrewJr/btcqbo/README.md

 8. Make a copy of the nginx default.conf out of its Docker container: `sudo docker cp nginx:/etc/nginx/conf.d/default.conf .`.
 Don't forget the trailing period.

-9. Just before the final closing curly brace, add this code:
+9. Open the default.conf you just copied in the text editor of your choice (example: `nano default.conf`) Just before the final closing curly brace in the file, add this code:
 ```
 location /btcqbo/ {
 proxy_pass http://XXX.XX.XXX.XX:8001;